 Coordinator Brett Bennett Opens in new window

 Description A history of Buddhism and its spread through Asian and more recently to the West, introducing its principal beliefs and practices, the diversity of its manifestations, its political, cultural, and social impact.
-This unit is a history of this current global religion in its social, cultural and political context.
+This subject is a history of this current global religion in its social, cultural and political context.

 School Humanities & Comm Arts